List of Lehigh Valley IronPigs seasons

 The Lehigh Valley IronPigs have played at Coca-Cola Park since 2008.

 The Lehigh Valley IronPigs are a Minor League Baseball team that plays in the Lehigh Valley region of Pennsylvania.
-Founded as members of the Triple-A classification International League (IL) in 2008, the IronPigs have been affiliated with the Philadelphia Phillies since its inception.
+Founded as members of the Triple-A classification International League (IL) in 2008, the IronPigs have been affiliated with the Philadelphia Phillies since their inception.
 The IronPigs have played at Coca-Cola Park in Allentown, Pennsylvania, since their inaugural season.
-In conjunction with the 2021 restructuring of the minor leagues, Lehigh Valley was placed in the new Triple-A East (AAAE) in 2021,.
-Still, this league was renamed the International League in 2022.
+In conjunction with the 2021 restructuring of the minor leagues, Lehigh Valley was placed in the new Triple-A East (AAAE) in 2021, but this league was renamed the International League in 2022.